GiorgiKalatozi/design-patterns/README.md

 console.log(instance1 === instance2); // Output: true
 ```

-### Prototype Pattern

-What is the Prototype Pattern?

-It's a creational design pattern that lets you create new objects by cloning existing ones, rather than using a constructor.
-It's often used to avoid expensive object creation processes or when you need more flexibility in object creation.
-Key Aspects:

-Prototype Interface: Defines the methods that prototypes must implement, typically including a clone() method.
-Concrete Prototypes: Implement the prototype interface and provide the specific cloning logic.
-Client Code: Uses prototypes to create new objects by cloning them.

 ### Factory Method Pattern

 In class-based programming, the factory method pattern is a creational pattern that uses factory methods to deal with the problem of creating objects without having to specify the exact class of the object that will be created.
 This is done by creating objects by calling a factory method—either specified in an interface and implemented by child classes, or implemented in a base class and optionally overridden by derived classes—rather than by calling a constructor.